HerArtistry/herartistry.github.io/_drafts/2015-29-01-CodePredictabilityImprovementFromTheFunctionalWorld.md

     	//returns the number of available tables
     }

-Would have been able to predict that by just looking at the method signature?
+Would you have been able to predict that by just looking at the method signature?
 How about now:

     public void ReserveTable();
     public int GetNumberOfAvailableTables();